Jason-Jelks/SerilogDeduplication/README.md

 ## **Installation**

-To use this filter in your project, install the NuGet package (once published), or reference the project manually.
+To use this filter in your project, install the NuGet package (once published) or reference the project manually.

 ### **Manual Installation**